-Mining Operation Conducted by Public or Government.
-Notwithstanding any other provision 12. of law to the contrary, the financial assurance provisions of the chapter Act and these rules do not apply to any surface mining operations conducted by a public or governmental agency for maintenance, repair, or construction of (3 18 22)(a public highway.
+12. Mining Operation Conducted by Public or Government.
+Notwithstanding any other provision of law to the contrary, the financial assurance provisions of the chapterAct and these rules do not apply to any surface mining operations conducted by a public or governmental agency for maintenance, repair, or construction of a public highway.
+(3-18-22)()

-Annual Financial Assurance Review for Reclamation Plans.
-At the beginning of each calendar 13. year, the operator shall-must notify the director of any increase in the acreage of affected land disturbed acres beyond that covered by the existing financial assurance which will result from planned mining activity within the next twelve (12) months.
+13. Annual Financial Assurance Review for Reclamation Plans.
+At the beginning of each calendar year, the operator shallmust notify the directorDirector of any increase in the acreage of affected land_disturbed acres beyond that covered by the existing financial assurance which will result from planned mining activity within the next twelve (12) months.
 A commensurate increase in the financial assurance will be required for an increase in affected acreage disturbed acres.
 Any additional financial assurance required must be submitted on the appropriate form within ninety (90) days of operator's receipt of notice from the Department that an additional amount is required.
 In no event will mining operations be conducted that would affect additional acreage until the appropriate form and financial assurance has been submitted to the Department.
-Acreage on which reclamation is complete will be reported in accordance with Subsection 120.16 of these rules and after release of this acreage from the reclamation plan by the director, the financial assurance will be reduced by the amount appropriate to reflect the completed reclamation.
-(3-18-22))
+Acreage on which reclamation is complete will be reported in accordance with Subsection 120.16 of these rules and after release of this acreage from the reclamation plan by the directorDirector, the financial assurance will be reduced by the amount appropriate to reflect the completed reclamation.